chetdeva/draggablerecyclerview/README.md

 ## Draggable RecyclerView

 DraggableRecyclerView provides a wrapper class `DragItemTouchHelperCallback` extends `ItemTouchHelper.Callback` which you can use to add Dragging capability to your RecyclerView items.
-You make use of `DataBinding` to bind it via XML.
+You can make use of `DataBinding` to bind it via XML.

 <img src="./README_images/draggable_recyclerview.gif" width="300" height="534"/>